haonan3/SPGCL/README.md

-# Can Single-Pass Contrastive Learning Work for Both Homophilic and Heterophilic Graph?
-(SPGCL)
+# Single-Pass Contrastive Learning Can Work for Both Homophilic and Heterophilic Graph (SPGCL)

 ## Prepare dataset
 1. Download the dataset from [link](https://github.com/CUAI/Non-Homophily-Large-Scale).